 Miracast

-A precursor to casting for Android and iOS devices, Miracast is one of the few mirroring solutions that you can find in most TVs.
-Unlike casting and AirPlay, Miracast doesn't need to broadcast on the same Wi-Fi network as the receiving smart TV.
-Instead, your phone, tablet or Wi-Fi supported PC creates a Wi-Fi direct connection between devices without going via your router.
+This was the precursor to casting for Android and iOS devices, but support for Miracast has waned over the last few years.
+Unlike casting, Miracast uses your phone, tablet or Wi-Fi-supported PC to create a Wi-Fi-direct connection between devices without going via your router.

 TV manufacturer apps

-A few TV manufacturers still have proprietary mirroring apps for iOS and Android.
-These are designed to identify devices from the same brand on your network, which can make mirroring easier.
-Steps vary depending on the app.
+A few TV manufacturers have proprietary software in the operating system, or mirroring apps for iOS and Android.
+These are designed to identify devices from the same brand on your network, which can make mirroring easier if casting or AirPlay aren't supported.

 Mirroring simply duplicates your smartphone screen on a larger screen like a TV.
 It doesn't optimise the display.